Catching a Bass with a Drop Shot: What Lures Do You Need?

 What baits to use on a drop shot?

 There is a wide selection of drop-shot lures to choose from.
 Some of the most popular are Roboworm Straight Tail Worm, Strike King Rage Tail Craw and DreamShot KVD, Zoom Bait Finesse Worm, and Magnum Trick Worm.
-The list goes on, but the main thing is to adapt the bait to the fish species and use the right leader length.
+The list goes on, but the main thing is to adapt the lures and baits to the fish species and use the right leader length.
 Use colorful and flashy baits in muddy and stained water or naturally colored ones in clear water.

 When should you throw a drop shot?